Sartana, Ukraine: History

-The village was founded in 1780 by Urum Greeks, resettled by the Russian government from the village of the same name in the mountainous Crimea.
+The village was founded in 1780 by Urum Greeks, resettled by the Russian government from the village of the same name in the mountainous Crimea during the Emigration of Christians from the Crimea in 1778.
 The resettlement was initiated by a decree signed by Catherine the Great in 1779, which is kept in the Mariupol Museum of Local Lore.
 The decree included the transportation of the Greek population, as well as special privileges for the establishment of agriculture, fisheries, trade and industry.
 One of the pioneers was Archbishop Ignatius, and about 19,000 Greeks moved with him.

 In 1807, Mariupol and the surrounding Greek villages were recognised as an independent administrative unit, with an exclusively Greek population.
 In 1824, a stone church was built in the town in honor of the Holy Great Martyr George the Victorious in the tradition of Greek architecture.
 From 1825 to 1831, the Mariupol Theological Seminary operated in the village.
 In 1898, the Belgian company SA Providence Russe opened a steelworks in Sartana, now the Ilyich Steel & Iron Works.